galaxyproject/training-material/topics/statistics/tutorials/FNN/tutorial.md

 # Backpropagation Learning algorithm

 The **backpropagation** algorithm {% cite Rumelhart1986 %} is a gradient descent technique.
-Gradient descent aims to find a local minimum of a function by iteratively moving in the oposite direction of the gradient (i.e. the slope) of the function at the current point.
+Gradient descent aims to find a local minimum of a function by iteratively moving in the opposite direction of the gradient (i.e. the slope) of the function at the current point.
 The goal of a learning in neural networks is to minimize the cost function given the training set.
 The cost function is a function of network weights and biases of all the neurons in all the layers.
 Backpropagation iteratively computes the gradient of cost function relative to each weight and bias, then updates